serverlessresearch/srk/README.md

 script to place these files in a global location (defaults to ~/.srk).
 In either case, you should set the SRKHOME environment variable to the absolute path of whatever directory you'd like to use for these files (you can set it to PATH/TO/SRKREPO/runtime to always use the most up to date files when developing srk).
+In this case we'll set it to the repo's version of runtime:

     $ ./install.sh
-    Please specify an install location (or press enter to default to ~/.srk)
+    Please specify an install location (or press enter to default to ~/.srk) ./runtime

-    SRK installed to /home/exampleuser/.srk
+    SRK installed to /PATH/TO/REPO/runtime
-    Please add /home/exampleuser/.srk/config.yaml and configure for your needs You should add "export SRKHOME=/home/exampleuser/.srk" to your .bashrc or equivalent
+    Please add /PATH/TO/REPO/runtime/config.yaml and configure for your needs You should add "export SRKHOME=/PATH/TO/REPO/runtime" to your .bashrc or equivalent
-    $ export SRKHOME=/home/exampleuser/.srk
+    $ export SRKHOME=$(pwd)/runtime

 You may also want to add your srk repo to PATH or copy the built binary to a location on your path.